 Right on the Southern edge of the island, Akrotiri is not far from some of the most stunning views in Greece.

 Some great hotels in Akrotiri

-- Apanemo Hotel & Suites – a typical white Greek hotel, which offers an incredible view over the caldera.
+- Apanemo Hotel & Suites – a typical white Greek hotel, that offers an incredible view over the caldera.
 It is not a big place, which will give you a boutique hotel vibe, and it is not in the most crowded area of the Island – being set in Akrotiri.

-- William’s Houses – maybe one of the most stunning apartments in Santorini, the best part of this place, apart from the caldera view, is the fact that you can have if from your jacuzzi bathtub.
+- William’s Houses – maybe one of the most stunning apartments in Santorini, the best part of this place, apart from the caldera view, is the fact that you can have it from your jacuzzi bathtub.
 The perfect honeymoon destination in Akrotiri.

 One of my favorite villages in Santorini, I was stunned by these narrow white and blue streets.
 It might be one of the most picturesque little towns, especially the bell towers of Megalochori.

 Apart from our group, there was hardly anyone around even on an August day.
 The region is also surrounded by vineyards, and that’s where we learned about the special way of harvesting it on a dry island.

 - Suites of the Gods Cave Spa – breathtaking view over the caldera and people staying here loved the breakfast in particular.

 - Ducato Wine Hotel – a unique experience and apartment in the heart of the city, close to restaurants and all you need for a pleasant stay.